manuferreira/loruki-website/README.md

 # Loruki
-This project it's a clone from a tutorial by Brad Traversy (https://github.com/bradtraversy/loruki-website), with the goal of improving my skills in Front End development.
+This project it's a challenge by Brad Traversy (https://github.com/bradtraversy/loruki-website), focusing on Flexbox, Grid and responsiveness.

 ## :hammer: Built with
 - HTML